kgrupp/confluence-blog-posts-statistics/visualize/README.md

 ```
 npm install
-npm run dev
+npm run build
 ```

-And got to `http://localhost:3000/` in your browser.
+The static page will be generated in the `out` folder.